artandmath/NukeProfilers/README.md

 To use the "LaProfiler" and "SpiralProfiler" example scripts.
 Do the following:

 - Download the repository.
-- Download the original #INTRODUCTIONS clip from Vimeo https://vimeo.com/125095515.
+- Download the original #INTRODUCTIONS clip from Vimeo https://vimeo.com/125095515
 - Open the nukescript /nukescripts/GenerateSprites.nk
-- At the top of the NodeGraph, re-link the file *"#introductions_(2015) (Original).mp4"* from Vimeo.
+- At the top of the NodeGraph, re-link the file *"#introductions_(2015) (Original).mp4"* downloaded from Vimeo.
 - Render all write nodes, observing the render order.
 - Run the profilers shellscript on a local machine.
 - The profilers will iterate through the variants and generate results in the corresponding log directory.